Ground Penetrating Radar at the Villa Aurora, Rome

 St. Catherine’s Monastery in the Sinai Peninsula houses an amazing array of scrolls, papyrii, books and other ephemera.
-The IDA is working with Dr. Robin Cormack of the University of Cambridge and Dr. Maria Vasilaki to use innovative imaging technologies to identify, localize and date the materials used in the icons stored at the site, to assist in dating them, and better establish their provenance.
+The IDA is working in collaboration to use innovative imaging technologies to identify, localize and date the materials used in the icons stored at the site, to assist in dating them, and better establish their provenance.
 We also hope to work with St. Catherine’s to assist in the digitization of their manuscript archive.

 The IDA supports underwater imaging projects conducted by Dr. Giles Richardson.
 Dr. Richardson is currently searching for the HMS Marlborough, which sank off the British coast near Kelsey in 1924.
 A wreck site has been identified with the assistance of the UK Hyrdographic Service, but more imaging will be required to confirm the identification of the ship.
 In addition, Dr. Richardson’s team has recently begun to explore the wreckage of the HMT Ganilly, a WWII minesweeper that sank in 1944.
 The IDA provides funding and technical assistance for the development of underwater imaging equipment to facilitate this important and exciting work.

 Dr. Alexy Karenowska and her team at the University of Oxford have been working in collaboration with scholars from the US and UK on ground-breaking techniques for the study of ancient papyri.
 Spectroscopic tools are able to bring to life otherwise unreadable texts and tell us more about the work of ancient scribes.